Skip to content

 Meall nan Damh — common questions

-How hard is Meall nan Damh?
+How prominent is Meall nan Damh?

-When is the best time to climb Meall nan Damh?
+When should I climb Meall nan Damh?

 The standard good-weather months for Meall nan Damh are May, June, July, August, September.
 Outside those months, expect winter conditions on the high ground — full mountain kit, navigation skills, and a check of the SAIS avalanche forecast for the relevant region.